Today I have a guest post from the lovely Cristy of HappyFamilyBlog.com on the topic of hiring a nanny.

 Depending on the child’s age this should include what time they ate, went to the restroom, napped, and any activities.
 I was surprised that some people were not open to doing a daily write-up.

 Download Cristy’s Nanny Interview Questions and more from my Working Mom Tribe resource library!

-Join the Working Mom Tribe (email list) and get support and tools to help you thrive!
-Tribe members get access to my library of resources and printables, including this Nanny Interview Questions Checklist!
+Join the Working Mom collective (email list) and get support and tools to help you thrive!
+Subscribers get access to my library of resources and printables, including this Nanny Interview Questions Checklist!

 Hi, I’m Cristy, a wife, mom to an adorable toddler, friend, sister, daughter, Junior Leaguer, water lover and world traveler.
 Happy Family is my journey through motherhood where I share my experiences so I can connect to other parents and give back similar to other bloggers have done for me.
 I am passionate about my family, friends, party planning, traveling, crafting, home décor, celebrating and organizing.

 Thanks, Cristy!
 Glad to share these great tips with everyone.
 I definitely agree with these tips.
 I shared our own list of nanny interview questions earlier (with a printable) and I completely agree that preparing a list of questions and topics to facilitate the interview is very important.
 Having a daily log allows us to keep tabs on what the nanny is doing in addition to knowing how the baby’s day went.
 It helps to know what he ate throughout the day so I know what to feed him for dinner.
 I also love using my nanny cam – we use the D-Link pan and tilt camera* and I can check in on him during the day.
 This was especially important while I was breastfeeding and pumping at work.

 P.S.
 If you are looking at hiring a nanny, I have prepared a Nanny Contract Template to help you hire your own nanny.